Useful information for your visit

 During your visit

-There is a toilet block with accessible toilet and baby change table at Rockhampton Zoo's main entrance.
+- A toilet block with an accessible toilet and baby‑change facilities is located at the zoo’s main entrance.

-There are four large picnic tables with umbrellas located on the grassy area just inside the Rockhampton Zoo main entrance.
-Have a snack while watching our beautiful macaws in their aviary.
+- Four large picnic tables with umbrellas are available on the grassy area near the entrance — a perfect spot to relax while watching the macaws in their aviary.

-There are also picnic tables, a playground and public BBQs located within the Botanic Gardens, a short walk from Rockhampton Zoo.
+- Additional picnic tables, a playground, and public BBQs are located within the Botanic Gardens, just a short walk away.

 Domestic Pets